Cultivate your French : Slow French, at the right pace.

 Do you want to improve your listening skills and comprehension of the French as it is spoken in France?
 With Cultivate Your French podcast, things go smoothly.
-This is slow French podcast.
-But it’s also a podcast in which you hear about everyday life in France, in which you hear stories and meet French people.
+This is slow French podcast, but Slow French doesn’t just mean speaking slowly and it’s not about quick progress.
+It’s a nice learning approach.

 Episodes